 Consider Buying Leads

 Be honest with yourself and the amount of extra work you’re willing to take on.
-If you’re saying to yourself, “There’s no way I’m going to sit down and write a bunch of content about car and home insurance after selling it for 8 to 10 hours a day,” consider having someone do the work for you.
+If you’re saying to yourself, “There’s no way I’m going to sit down and write a bunch of content about the car and home insurance after selling it for 8 to 10 hours a day,” consider having someone do the work for you.
 If that option doesn’t sit right either, you can simply set up a very basic website and buy insurance leads with your marketing budget instead of doing the marketing yourself.

 A reputable insurance technology company will already be doing a good job driving organic and paid ads traffic.
 All you need to do is pay to speak to consumers who are actively shopping for insurance.
 Even though this option requires an investment, there is a chance that you may have a strong return on it if you actively pursue your purchased leads.